 Enjoy the flavors of a pumpkin spice latte in ice cream form!
 Pumpkin puree, brown sugar, and warm pumpkin spices are combined with coconut milk for a vegan pumpkin spice latte ice cream that's ultra creamy, wonderfully flavored, and studded with espresso bean flecks.

 Generally once something becomes fodder for internet memes it's safe to say it's a little bit played out.
-But why is that supposed to somehow take away from how delicious/comfortable/funny whatever “thing” tends to be in the first place?
-The “thing” being pumpkin spice lattes in this case.
-I mean, they became wildly popular for a reason, right?
+The something being pumpkin spice lattes in this case.

-Now that we're a full three-and-a-half weeks deep into fall, I guess I’m using this opportunity to confess I've been falling hard for the more “basic” autumnal guilty pleasures this year.
-I’m just going to put it out there in the universe that some deep down and slightly guilty part of me is yearning for a pair of warm and fluffy Ugg boots (my first and only pair was purchased in 2007 and worn to pieces since).
-Couple that with my seasonal fascination with pumpkin spice lattes, and I'm putting my secret fall daydreams alllll out there on the table.
+Now that we're nearly a month deep into fall, I'm using this opportunity to confess I've been falling hard for the more 'basic' autumnal guilty pleasures this year.
+Some deep down and slightly guilty part of me is yearning for a pair of warm and fluffy Ugg boots (my first and only pair was purchased in 2007 and worn to pieces since).
+Couple that an infinity scarf and a few pumpkin spice lattes and I'm putting all my secret fall daydreams out on the table.

-I should be clear that I haven't actually had the Starbucks version in years, rather this fall in particular I can't seem to pass little coffee shops without trying out their versions.
+I should be clear that I haven't actually had the Starbucks version in years, rather this fall in particular I can't seem to pass an independent coffee shop without trying out their versions.
 I love them all.
 My true PSL memory might be a little shoddy after a few years, but somehow the pumpkin spice lattes I've sipped this year seem less sweet, less artificial, and actually...pumpkin-y.

 - 3 cups full-fat coconut milk